on mischaracterizing the criticism of art

 “the artist should be able to do whatever they want.”

-behold the many faces of fallacies.
+i believe we behold above the many faces of fallacies.

 “something is always worth writing about if you have thoughts and analysis. the ‘am I making a mountain out of a molehill’ conversation, imo, is relevant only if you’re trying to cause outrage. in this polarized environment people think you must either love something or be outraged by it, so people sometimes react negatively to good faith criticism. we gotta push back and keep nuance alive!”